Why Serbia?

 Valid Passport

-Personal details page copy and all relevant stamps.
-Must be valid for your full intended stay.
+Full copy of the personal details page and all relevant stamps.
+Must be valid for your entire intended stay in Serbia.

 🎓